awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 1. In the navigation pane, choose **Log groups**\.

-1. Select the check box for the log group that you made a note of in the previous procedure\.
+1. Select the check box for the CloudWatch Logs log group that is associated with the CloudTrail trail that you created\.

 1. From **Actions**, choose **Create Metric Filter**\.